Armentières: Monuments

 The belfry of Armentières was inscribed on the UNESCO World Heritage List in 2005 as part of the Belfries of Belgium and France site, and in recognition of their influence in the rise of municipal power in Europe.
 The belfry, just like the nearing city hall was designed by the architect Louis Marie Cordonnier and is open for visitors and tourists.

 In fiction

-Milady de Winter in The Three Musketeers hides in Armentières and is caught and executed there.
+Milady de Winter in The Three Musketeers hides in Armentières.
+She is caught and executed there.

 The bawdy song, Mademoiselle from Armentières, was popular amongst British and American troops during World War 1.
 There are multiple version of the lyrics, that mostly refer to a woman from the town.